About this site

 5x7 large format cardboard box camera

 Made with a cardboard box, a modified lens, and home made film holders, this camera produces styled photos which would be difficult to produce otherwise.
 Paper negatives force careful composition and exposure, its narrow dynamic range capturing the starkness of the scene.
-The lens used with this camera is a modified lens designed for a 35mm camera, but with a different rear element which produces a larger image circle.
-This results in images that are somewhat distorted and out of focus at the edges.
-It also requires an exposure compensation of 4 additional stops resulting in multi-second exposures, which works out well since this camera doesn't have a shutter.
+The 50mm lens (designed for 35mm cameras) was modified to produce a larger image circle, resulting in images that are somewhat distorted and out of focus at the edges.

 5x7 large format hardboard camera